-MPH Middle School Summer Reading List 2020 Happy Summer, Middle Schoolers!
+MPH Middle School Summer Reading List 2021 Greeting, rising 6th-8th graders!

-This year the English Department is taking a slightly different approach to summer reading than we have in the past.
-Rather than assigning one book to each class, we're offering you the opportunity to choose your own adventures in reading.
-In the list below, we've recommended a number of books in different genres that your teachers and librarian love, but feel free to choose whatever strikes your fancy.
-Search your family's book shelves, your public library's online offerings, online vendors like www.bookshop.org, or your local bookstore.
-Plan to read at least one or two books, or challenge yourself to read five or more!
+We hope you're enjoying summer and relaxing, and we want to make summer reading as enjoyable and energizing as possible, too.
+The list of books below includes books in different genres that your teachers and librarian love and recommend.
+However, you should feel free to pick books that interest you, whether or not they appear here.
+Search your family's book shelves, your public library's offerings, online vendors like www.bookshop.org, or your local bookstore.
+Read at least one or two books, or challenge yourself to read five or more!
 When we gather for our first classes in September, we'll spend some time sharing our thoughts and reactions on the books we have read this summer.
-It might help to keep a reading log as you go: record your thoughts, impressions, favorite passages, and whatever else you like.
+It might help to annotate your books or keep a reading log as you go: record your thoughts, impressions, favorite passages, and whatever else you like.
 Reading logs are not required and will not be collected or graded.
+Happy Reading!

+Mrs. Hogan (6th & 7th) and Ms. Doyle (8th)

+Realistic Fiction

-Can't wait to see you in September!
-Mrs. Hogan (6th & 7th) and Ms. Bentley Hoke (8th) Realistic Fiction One Crazy Summer by Rita Williams-Garcia The View From Saturday by el koningsburg Absolutely Normal Chaos by Sharon Creech Walk Two Moons by Sharon Creech The Season of Styx Malone by Kekla Magoon Dogsong by Gary Paulson Hatchet by Gary Paulson Out of My Mind by Sharon Draper An Abundance of Katherines by John Greene Rules by Cynthia Lord The Jacket by Andrew Clements The Hate U Give by Angie Thomas When You Reach Me by Rebecca Stead Every Day by David Levithan The One and Only Ivan by Katherine Applegate Look Both Ways by Jason Reynolds Mystery Cat Among the Pigeons by Agatha Christie The Mysterious Benedict Society by Trenton Lee Stewart The Westing Game by Ellen Raskin Greenglass House by Kate Milford Insignificant Events in the Life of a Cactus by Dusti Bowling Fantasy and Science Fiction A Monster Calls by Patrick Ness, inspired by Siobhan Dowd, illustrated by Jim Kay A Wrinkle in Time by Madeleine L'Engle Fablehaven by Brandon Mull Eragon by Christopher Paolini Historical Fiction When the Emperor Was Divineby Julie OtsukaFever 1793by Laurie Halse AndersonChainsby Laurie Halse AndersonThe Evolution of Calpurnia Tateby Jacqueline KellyThe Watsons Go To Birmingham- 1963by Christopher Paul CurtisRevolution is Not a Dinner Partyby Ying Chang CompestineThe Birchbark Houseby Louise Erdrich Non-Fiction Brown Girl Dreaming by Jacqueline Woodson Bomb: The Race to Build - and Steal - the World's Most Dangerous Weapon by Steve Sheinkin Anne Frank: The Diary of a Young Girl by Anne Frank Funny in Farsi by Firoozeh Dumas My Life In Dog Years by Gary Paulson Challenging Reads!
+One Crazy Summer by Rita Williams-Garcia The View From Saturday by el koningsburg Absolutely Normal Chaos by Sharon Creech Walk Two Moons by Sharon Creech The Season of Styx Malone by Kekla Magoon Dogsong by Gary Paulson Hatchet by Gary Paulson Out of My Mind by Sharon Draper An Abundance of Katherines by John Greene Rules by Cynthia Lord The Jacket by Andrew Clements The Hate U Give by Angie Thomas When You Reach Me by Rebecca Stead Every Day by David Levithan The One and Only Ivan by Katherine Applegate Look Both Ways by Jason Reynolds

+Mystery

+Cat Among the Pigeons by Agatha Christie The Mysterious Benedict Society by Trenton Lee Stewart The Westing Game by Ellen Raskin Greenglass House by Kate Milford Insignificant Events in the Life of a Cactus by Dusti Bowling

+Fantasy and Science Fiction

+A Monster Calls by Patrick Ness, inspired by Siobhan Dowd, illustrated by Jim Kay A Wrinkle in Time by Madeleine L'Engle Fablehaven by Brandon Mull

+Eragon by Christopher Paolini

+Historical Fiction

+When the Emperor Was Divineby Julie OtsukaFever 1793by Laurie Halse AndersonChainsby Laurie Halse AndersonThe Evolution of Calpurnia Tateby Jacqueline KellyThe Watsons Go To Birmingham- 1963by Christopher Paul CurtisRevolution is Not a Dinner Partyby Ying Chang CompestineThe Birchbark Houseby Louise Erdrich

+Non-Fiction

+Brown Girl Dreaming by Jacqueline Woodson Bomb: The Race to Build - and Steal - the World's Most Dangerous Weapon by Steve Sheinkin Anne Frank: The Diary of a Young Girl by Anne Frank Funny in Farsi by Firoozeh Dumas My Life In Dog Years by Gary Paulson

+Challenging Reads!

-The Book Thief by Markus Zusak The Astonishing Life of Octavian Nothing: Traitor to the Nation, vol. 1 The Pox Party by MT Anderson The Adventures of Sherlock Holmes by Arthur Conan Doyle Little Women by Louisa May Alcott A Connecticut Yankee in King Arthur's Court by Mark Twain The Call of the Wild by Jack London The Martian Chronicles by Ray Bradbury I Know Why the Caged Bird Sings by Maya Angelou Animal Farm by George Orwell The Secret Garden by Frances Hodgson Burnett A Tree Grows in Brooklyn by Betty Smith So you say you want to write for fun?
+The Book Thief by Markus Zusak The Astonishing Life of Octavian Nothing: Traitor to the Nation, vol. 1 The Pox Party by MT Anderson The Adventures of Sherlock Holmes by Arthur Conan Doyle Little Women by Louisa May Alcott A Connecticut Yankee in King Arthur's Court by Mark Twain The Call of the Wild by Jack London The Martian Chronicles by Ray Bradbury I Know Why the Caged Bird Sings by Maya Angelou Animal Farm by George Orwell The Secret Garden by Frances Hodgson Burnett A Tree Grows in Brooklyn by Betty Smith There is no writing assignment to do for English over the summer, but if you want some practice or just love to write and would like a place to start, try some of these writing prompts: Fun Writing Prompts